Yubo-Cao/algorithms/notes/basic/graph/readme.md

 ### Adjacency Matrix

 - Store the graph in a $n \times n$ matrix.
 - Usually not used in practice, because it is not space-efficient, especially for the sparse graph.
 Further, it does not support the storage of multiple edges.
+Use when **the graph is dense**.

 ```cpp
 #include <iostream>